Hasmonean High School: History

 The school was founded by the late Rabbi Dr. Solomon Schonfeld in 1944 as Hasmonean Grammar School.
 Schonfeld (1912–1984) rescued thousands of Jews from the Holocaust and pioneered Jewish day school education in England.

 Schonfeld considered there to be a need for an Orthodox Jewish school in North West London, which, despite having high numbers of Orthodox Jews, did not have a religious school to cater for them.
 Many Jews had reached Great Britain from different parts of Nazi-occupied Europe, most of them settling in London.
 Since Orthodox Judaism places great emphasis on the upbringing of children, he saw a need for a school where the children could be educated in an Orthodox Jewish environment.

 The boys’ school became a voluntary aided Local Authority School in 1957.
 In September 1975, the girls moved to the present purpose-built Page Street site in Mill Hill.
 In 1984, voluntary aided status was extended to the girls' school, and the two sections joined as one to become a five-form-entry school.
 In April 1994, the school became grant maintained, but returned to Voluntary Aided Status in September 1999, following the abolition of grant-maintained schools.
 In March 2008 Hasmonean was singled out as one of the faith schools in the news for its procedure of demanding contributions from parents as a condition of entry.
 The school converted to academy status in October 2011.

 The school has established a Beis Hamedrash programme for fifth and sixth form boys (Years 11–13) and a Midrasha programme for sixth form girls.

+In 2023, Year 7 moved over to a site in Belsize Park, due to a large number of students requesting to join.
+The following year, the Year 7 and Year 8 class were both situated there.